 This can expose services like iMessage or FaceTime, which include device-to-device encryption by default and prevent governments or Apple itself from accessing our conversations.
 Until now, the normal thing is that in times of extreme necessity (like locating a terrorist), Apple and governments work together to facilitate access to a device.
 But this is done in a very concrete way and Apple publishes all these collaborations in a transparent way.

 Apple has been specific and has already stated that it categorically refuses the demands of this new law such as the obligation to inform the government of any changes in its services or applications.
 In his own words, the proposal “poses a serious and direct threat to data security and information privacy”.
-Before they would rather disable services like iMessage and FaceTime than comply with this law if passed
+Before they would rather disable services like iMessage and FaceTime than comply with this law if passed.
+And they’re not alone: Services like Signal have also threatened to disappear.

 The good news is that the UK government is constantly in communication with tech companies to try to reach an agreement, so there is hope that the proposed changes will take shape so that users continue to have properly protected communications.
 We’ll see if they finally get it.